 - Fees – Some funds charge large fees to manage the portfolio and access markets or stocks which would be difficult to access for an individual

 For reasons like these, seeking good financial advice is important and provides great insights into constructing an initial portfolio of managed funds.
 Endorphin Wealth has always strived to ensure customers get their bang for their buck.
 We will also help you adjust your investments over time ensuring you remain in high-quality positions over the long term.

 When comparing the two options for long-term retirement strategy, managed funds make the stronger case.
 When comparing the cost involved with owning an investment property and setting up a managed funds account, the cons outweigh the pros for investment properties.

-The simple truth is when you compare the costs of investment properties vs. managed funds, your money and your future are in much safer hands with a qualified fund manager.
+The simple truth is when you compare the costs of investment properties vs. managed funds, your money and your future are in much safer hands with a qualified financial planner in Melbourne.
 And, as they say, the best two times to invest for the future are 15 years ago and right now!